stat133-sp19/hw-stat133-jaesung29/workout01/README.md

 3) Produce so-called "shot charts" for a handful of players from the Golden State Warriors(GSW), as well as other summaries and visualizations.

 Folders description:
-data - contain the data files
+- data: contain the data files
-code - contain the R script files output - contain some R outputs images - contain some plot images report - contain the files for your dynamic document
+- code: contain the R script files
+- output: contain some R outputs
+- images: contain some plot images
+- report: contain the files for your dynamic document